rai0910/flutter_projects/second_app/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
 This is a change in the file
+The changes are temperory because of some flutter package errors